 While the area is steeped in history and the proud locals guard their culture and traditions, a painting holiday to this region is mostly about the incredible landscape: seeing it, smelling it, feeling it.

-My Scottish programmes run from Lochinver in Sutherland and Achilitibuie, Ross-shire.
+My West Coast programmes run from Lochinver in Sutherland and Achilitibuie, Ross-shire.
 These small villages are 36 miles and 26 miles north of Ullapool.
 Just 18 miles apart via the 'Wee Mad Road', public transport is scant in this area so even if you bring a car (strongly recommended) you should base yourself in the appropriate village to join the holiday.

 You may decide to tie in a sketching week with time exploring further afield, or to bring along a non-painting partner.
 The area is a magnet to those keen on hill walking, climbing and fishing as well as simply relaxing in a peaceful environment with a few good books!